Cloud-Ermac/Cloud-Ermac/README.md

 - 👋 Hi, I’m @Cloud-Ermac
-- 👀 I’m interested in Java, C, PHP and web development
+- 👀 I’m interested in Java, C, Python ML and web development
 - 🌱 I’m currently studying computer science at northumbria university
 - 💞️ I’m looking to collaborate on any programming language project but ideally would prefer Java and C
 - 📫 You can reach me via linkedIn at Ola Hassan